wp-plugins/wp-fb-share-like-button/README.txt

 You should click "Save Changes".
 Make sure that you got the message "Options Saved".
 After saving your settings you should refresh your web page where the Facebook Button icon should be placed.

-= How to hide Facebook Button position on any page if checkbox enabled for all pages =
+= How to hide Facebook Button position on any page/post if checkbox enabled for all pages/posts =

-You can remove Facebook like button from some pages , if "show on page " checkbox enabled for pages.
-For this please insert page ids separate them with commas,[ like  5, 21] in "Exclude Using Page IDs" field.
+You can remove Facebook like button from some pages/posts , if "show on page" or "Show on post" checkbox enabled for pages/posts.
+For remove Facebook like button please insert page/post ids separate them with commas,[ like 5, 21] in "Exclude Using Page/Post IDs" field.

 == Screenshots ==